ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Updated [NHDDL](#neutrino-and-nhddl) to version MMCE + HDL Beta 4.17
 - Added cover art from the [OPL Manager Art DB backups](https://oplmanager.com/site/index.php?backups).
 Artwork for PS2 games is now displayed in OPL/NHDDL
 - Added homebrew support to the `03-Game-Installer.sh` script. `ELF` files placed in the local `games/APPS` folder on your PC will be installed and appear in the Game Collection in PSBBN and the Apps tab in OPL
-- Apps now support [Game ID](#game-id) for both the the Pixel FX Retro GEM and MemCard Pro/SD2PSX
+- Apps now support [Game ID](#game-id) for both the Pixel FX Retro GEM and MemCard Pro/SD2PSX

 ## SAS, HDD-OSD, PS2BBL & More!
 (May 01, 2025) - [Click to Watch](https://www.youtube.com/watch?v=vpbHlS8nY58)
 - Added support for the [Save Application System (SAS)](#save-application-system-sas). `PSU` files can now also be placed in the local `games/APPS` folder on your PC and will be installed by the `03-Game-Installer.sh` script